 Association of werewolves with black magic, Satanism and the occult.

-Fact: You can only become a werewolf by being infected with the lupine parvovirus, which is usually spread via the bite of an infected timber wolf.
+You can only become a werewolf by being infected with the lupine parvovirus, which is usually spread from the bite of an infected timber wolf.
 Infection via a werewolf is actually quite rare, considering the high mortality rate of such encounters.

 The ash tree myth likely stems from Greek mythology, as it was an ash tree that a man of Anthus' family hung his clothes on before swimming across a lake in Arcadia and being transformed into a werewolf.
 The rye superstition may have come from the fact that rye, commonly eaten by monks, was considered to be a holy grain and therefore able to repel "Satanic" creatures such as werewolves.